 Even if slippery conditions as such indicate slower speed, when the automatic tire chains are engaged, driving speed is limited to 35mph.

 The investment cost for automatic tire chains is relatively high – approx. USD2,000 per drive axle.
 Although such initial cost may seem daunting, it must be spread over many years of driver's convenience and safety – and numerous occasions when delays due to slippery road conditions will be avoided.

-Browse our free online resource, All about automatic tire chains, to learn more.
+Browse the free online resource; All about automatic tire chains, to learn more.